intergalacticfm/Push2_MIDI_Scripts/README.md

 Shade level of muted pads is darker.
 (LINE 223)<br/><br/>

 <b>Push2/skin_default.py</b><br/>
-Bunch of color changes that communicate if Automation is on/off, a drumrack pad is muted but selected, white midi keys on the pads are dimmer, Repeat causes unselected modes to flash in Amber color, some buttons flash faster or off beat so they are easier to notice.
+Bunch of color changes that communicate if Automation is on/off, a drumrack pad is muted but selected, white midi keys on the pads are dimmer, Repeat causes unselected modes to flash in Amber color, some buttons flash faster or off beat so they are easier to notice.<br/><br/><br/>

+If working on windows, you can mass rename a folder with the python files to txt files to quickly search the contents for needed keywords with the terminal command "ren *.py *.txt".<br/><br/>